 One of the biggest questions people have about the application is "should I do half or full board."
-Full board is the WYWOP experience...3 squares a day, the "all inclusive" cruise of music festivals.
-Half board skimps out on the lunch....meaning you have to go hunt down your own lunch.
+Full board is the WYWOP experience...3 squares a day, the "Fyre Festival" of Wind Music "all inclusive" cruise of music festivals.
+Half board skimps out on the lunch, meaning you have to go hunt down your own lunch.
 This is fine if you enjoy eating your body weight in Kebap (see below), but you'll likely spend some time every day hiking back up to Hauptplatz (see below).
-On your first go around, do full board...you'll spend more time meeting people and will still be able to eat even if you haven't figured out how to use Austrian currency yet.
+On your first go around, do full board.
+You'll spend more time meeting people and will still be able to eat even if you haven't figured out how to use Austrian currency yet.

 Easily the hardest question on the application is about why you would like to participate in WYWOP.
 Search your soul and be honest.
 Recommended answers involve gushy fruity stories about how moved you are by music.
-Bonus points if you compose a song about how much you love music akin to "let me be the music".
-Honestly, how better to express your love of music other than by using music!
+Bonus points if you compose a song about how much you love music akin to "Let Me Be the Music".
+Honestly, how better to express your love of music other than with music!